 So, you’ve signed up for one of the best balance transfer or 0% APR credit cards on the market.
 Now what?

 Many balance transfer credit card offers will have a fee of 3%-6% to make the transfer.
-If you are paying 25% in interest this may not be a bad decision.
-However, with creditors finally letting up a bit on their offers, there is a good chance that you can get a transfer with no fees, if you have a good credit score.
+If you are dealing with a 20% APR, paying this fee may not be a bad decision.
+But with creditors finally letting up a bit on their offers, there is a good chance that you can get a transfer with no fees if you have a good credit score.

 If you signed up for one of the cards listed above, you’ll have at least 15 months to pay your balance down at 0% APR before your interest rate readjusts.
 To figure out how much you need to pay each month to make that happen, take your total balance and divide it by the number of months included in your introductory offer.